Image compression guide showing before and after file sizes

 Format Decision Tree (Best to Worst Compression)

-• PNG: Only use for graphics with transparency or when lossless quality is required
+• PNG: Use for transparency or when lossless quality is required

 Quality Settings That Work